Lisa Ko

 Lisa Ko is an American writer.
-Her debut novel, The Leavers, was a national bestseller, won the 2016 PEN/Bellwether Prize for Socially Engaged Fiction and was a finalist for the 2017 National Book Award for Fiction.
+Her debut novel, The Leavers, was a national bestseller, won the 2016 PEN/Bellwether Prize for Socially Engaged Fiction, and was a finalist for the 2017 National Book Award for Fiction.
 Her short fiction has been published in Best American Short Stories and McSweeney's and her essays in The New York Times and The Believer.
 Ko's second novel, Memory Piece, was published in 2024.

 Early life and education

 Born in New York City, Ko grew up in suburban New Jersey, the only child of Chinese immigrants from the Philippines.
 She began writing stories and keeping a journal at the age of five, though she only shared the work with others in high school.
 As a child, Ko and her parents ran a stand at craft shows and flea markets, an experience which later inspired her novel writing process.
 She attended Wesleyan University, majoring in English.

-Ko moved back to New York City in the late 1990s, where she worked in print magazines and had an early online diary called Incommunicado.net.
+Ko moved back to New York City in the late 1990s, where she worked in print magazines and had an online diary called Incommunicado.net.
 She took writing classes after work, including one at the Asian American Writers’ Workshop taught by Jhumpa Lahiri where her classmates included Cathy Park Hong, Ed Lin, and Min Jin Lee.
 She lived in San Francisco in the early 2000s, where she was one of the founders of Hyphen magazine, serving as books editor.

-Ko earned a master's degree in library and information sciences from San Jose State University in 2005 while working at a film production company.
+Ko earned a Master of Library and Information Science degree from San Jose State University in 2005 while working at a film production company.
 She then received a Master of Fine Arts from the City College of New York in 2012, taking classes at night while working three day jobs.